Don’t Forget Your Minerals

 This can be confusing and complicated for those just starting on the path to better health.
 Since my writing is intended to simplify the topic, I will suggest the following: the easiest way to ensure you get what you require is to seek a quality multivitamin/mineral supplement from a reputable company with a proven track record.
 This might require a visit to a health food store.
 Regardless, when choosing this type of product, it is best to find one tailored to your age, gender, and other characteristics (e.g., pregnancy).

-If you would like some options regarding brands, I would recommend you visit “http://www.anh-usa.org” and in the search field, type “Which Supplement Companies Are Recommended by Experts?”
+If you want some options regarding brands, I recommend you visit “http://www.anh-usa.org” and, in the search field, type “Which Supplement Companies Are Recommended by Experts?”
 Here, you will find a list of reputable brands to choose from.
 I would, however, avoid the big-box stores when it comes to this.
 Yes, they are cheaper; but they are usually inferior products.
 Now we need to focus on one mineral in particular.
 This will be one of the more important pieces of the puzzle for many.
 Let us talk about magnesium.

-By the way, great food sources require an emphasis on fruits and vegetables, whole grains, beans and legumes, low-fat protein, and dairy products.
+By the way, great food sources require an emphasis on fruits, lean protein, organ meats, and dairy products.
 Organic is best, but any will help.
 Furthermore, proper planning goes a long way.